grocerygoose/grocerygoose-site/docs/about/about.md

 Order groceries in minutes.

-Pick your meals and we'll generate a ready to go grocery order from your favorite store in your area.
+Pick your meals, and grocery goose will generate a ready to go grocery order from your favorite store in your area.
 Have it delivered or pick it up.

 ## When do we launch?

 Grocery Goose is currently in development.
-Coming soon to iOS.
+Coming soon to iPhone.

 ## Key Features